-The Remuneration Committee met once during the 2012 financial year (three meetings in 2011 over a ninemonth financial year) and the attendance rate for members was 100%, as in 2011.
+The Remuneration Committee met once during the 2012 financial year (three meetings in 2011 over a nine-month financial year) and the attendance rate for members was 100%, as in 2011.

-The Remuneration Committee submitted a number of proposals to the Board of Directors, which were subsequently adopted, relating to the modalities for the payment of directors' fees, and the principles and amounts of the fixed and variable compensation for the executive directors (see paragraph 1.1.6 -

-Compensation of the Company Officers below).
-It was also informed of the policy regarding the compensation of non-executive directors of Air France-KLM, Air France and KLM.
+The Remuneration Committee submitted a number of proposals to the Board of Directors, which were subsequently adopted, relating to the modalities for the payment of directors' fees, and the principles and amounts of the fixed and variable compensation for the executive directors (See Compensation of the Company Officers section below).
+It was also informed of the policy regarding the compensation of the principal executives who are not executive officers of Air France-KLM, Air France and KLM.